metametadata/clj-fakes/docs/user-guide.md

 Feature                                    | `reify-fake` | `reify-nice-fake`
 -                                          | -            | -
-Fake protocol method (explicitly)          | Yes          | Yes Fake Java interface method (explicitly)    | Yes          | Yes Fake Object method (explicitly)            | Clojure: Yes, ClojureScript: No | Clojure: Yes, ClojureScript: No Fake protocol method (auto)                | -            | Yes Fake Java interface method (auto)          | -            | No Fake Object method (auto)                  | -            | No Support overloaded methods                 | Yes          | Yes Object can be reified with any new methods | No           | No
+Fake protocol method (explicitly)          | Yes          | Yes Fake protocol method (auto)                | -            | Yes
+Fake Java interface method (explicitly)    | Yes          | Yes Fake Java interface method (auto)          | -            | No Fake Object method (explicitly)            | Yes          | Only in Clojure Fake Object method (auto)                  | -            | No Object can be reified with any new methods | Only in ClojureScript | Only in ClojureScript Support overloaded methods                 | Yes          | Yes

 ## Syntax